Mon – Sun: 24/7 Plumbing

 As the final step, rinse your pipes using warm water to make sure there are no traces of the chemicals you’ve used for cleaning the drains.
 This method will also remove small flies if any have escaped by chance.

-Following the above steps should ensure that drain flies in your home have been taken care of.
-But if it doesn’t work and leaves you with a drain fly infestation, it’s time to stop Googling about how to kill drain flies and call in the professionals.
+Following the above steps should ensure that drain flies in your home are removed.
+But if they don’t work and you have an infestation, it’s time to stop Googling how to kill drain flies and call in the professionals.

 These experts have the know-how to eliminate these nuisances with six legs.
-Whether it’s septic systems or outdoor sinks, the drain fly issue will be resolved without you needing to worry about it.
+Whether it’s septic systems or outdoor sinks, the drain fly issue will be resolved without you needing to worry.

 How To Stop Drain Flies From Getting In Your Home

-• Find and plug small cracks or openings near areas with organic material
+• Seal any small cracks or openings near organic waste areas

-Following the above steps will ensure that pests such as drain flies and sewer gnats don’t make your home their safe haven.
+Following the above steps will ensure that pests like drain flies and sewer gnats don’t make your home their safe haven.

 Eliminate Drain Flies for Good!